-A general site search conducts a search across all the various types of content and topics covered in AgBioTechNet.
+A general site search conducts a search across all the various types of content and topics available in Environmental Impact.
 It will return a broad range of search results that will include all material types from all subject areas.
 It can be a useful place to begin a search.